kxxt/tracexec/README.md

   <CMD>...  command to be executed

 Options:
       --successful-only            Only show successful calls
       --show-cmdline               Print commandline that reproduces what was executed.
 Note that when filename and argv[0] differs, it probably won't give you the correct commandline for now.
 Implies --successful-only
       --show-interpreter           Try to show script interpreter indicated by shebang --more-colors                More colors
       --less-colors                Less colors
-      --show-children     Print a message when a child is created --diff-env          Diff environment variables with the original environment --no-diff-env       Do not diff environment variables
+      --show-children              Print a message when a child is created --seccomp-bpf <SECCOMP_BPF>  seccomp-bpf filtering option [default: auto] [possible values: auto, on, off] --diff-env                   Diff environment variables with the original environment --no-diff-env                Do not diff environment variables
       --show-env                   Show environment variables
-      --no-show-env       Do not trace environment variables
+      --no-show-env                Do not show environment variables
       --show-comm                  Show comm
       --no-show-comm               Do not show comm
       --show-argv                  Show argv
       --no-show-argv               Do not show argv
       --show-filename              Show filename
       --no-show-filename           Do not show filename
       --show-cwd                   Show cwd
       --no-show-cwd                Do not show cwd
       --decode-errno               Decode errno values
       --no-decode-errno
   -o, --output <OUTPUT>            Output, stderr by default.
 A single hyphen '-' represents stdout.
   -h, --help                       Print help
 ```

 The recommended way to use `tracexec` is to create an alias with your favorite options in your bashrc: